Bridget McKeever: Ballymoney

 and the Women's Irish Hockey League.

-Her team mates at Ballymoney have included Angela Platt, Megan Frazer and Katie Mullan.
+Her teammates at Ballymoney have included Angela Platt, Megan Frazer and Katie Mullan.
 McKeever played for Ballymoney during 2016–17 Women's Irish Hockey League season.

 Ireland international

 McKeever was first called up for a senior Ireland squad in June 2003 and in July 2003 she made her full debut against Japan.
 Between 2003 and 2010 she made 150 senior appearances for Ireland.
 In February 2008 McKeever captained Ireland as she made her 100th senior appearance against China.
 She also captained Ireland when she made her final appearance against Australia in July 2010.